YafetGetu/Etcars-online-car-store/README.md

 ## 📌 Notes

 - This app is for demo or small business purposes.
+- Don't get confused the price of the car is currently in 🇪🇹 Ethiopian birr
-- Data is stored in MySql database
+- Data is stored in MySql database   you will find it here carstore/bin/Debug/net8.0-windows/db

 ## 🧑‍💻 Author